luke wasn’t A SUPERNATURAL HEALER?

 Now if I carry out this oath, and break it not, may I gain for ever reputation among all men for my life and for my art; but if I break it and forswear myself, may the opposite befall me.[5] – Translation by W.H.S.
 Jones.

+The Greek word Hippocrates used to describe the god Apollo is iatros.
 Hippocrates set this early group of secular healers apart (holy) from the sorcerers of the day.
-Allopathic medical schools have had to abandon this oath for obvious reasons.
+Modern allopathic medical schools have had to abandon this oath for obvious reasons.

 Is it possible that Luke was trained in this school and took the took the Hippocratic Oath on completion?
-I think it possible, but like myself, on hearing (and his case seeing) real supernatural healing by Paul and Peter, he would have renounced his oath to the artificial gods.
+I think it probable, but like myself, on hearing (and his case seeing) real supernatural healing by Paul and Peter, he would have renounced his oath to the artificial gods.
 I firmly believe Luke was beloved of Paul because he accepted Jesus as the true supernatural healer.
-There is no evidence in scripture that he healed anyone, but if all he did was suggest the dietary change for Timothy that Paul wrote, God would not be displeased.
+There is no evidence in scripture that he healed anyone, but if all he did was suggest the dietary change for Timothy, God would not be displeased.

-Therefore, regarding Christians using allopathic physicians, consider that Luke was at most trained in the Hippocratic school of medical arts and would never prescribe poisonous drugs or cause an abortion.
-He would rely only on diet to benefit his patients.
-(They also used heat, cold, and physical therapy).
+Therefore, regarding Christians using allopathic physicians, consider that Luke was likely trained in the Hippocratic school of medical arts and would never prescribe poisonous drugs or cause an abortion.
+He would rely only on natural things to benefit his patients.
 If the born-again Christian can say no to their prescribed medicines – no matter what the prognosis, they are free to use them.
 As for me …

 Behold, God is my salvation; I will trust, and will not be afraid; For GOD the LORD is my strength and song; And He is become my salvation.’
-Is 12:2
+Isaiah 12:2

 Leave a Reply